EncryptedScreen/EncryptedScreen/README.md

 <div align="center">
 <h1>About me</h1>
-Hi, my name is Carlos, I'm an intermediate programmer who loves to contribute to open source, forums, social networks, etc.
+Hi, my name is Carlos, I'm an begginer programmer who loves to contribute to open source, forums, social networks, etc.

 I like airplanes, the mathematics, the science, the computers, the forums, and a lot of things more.🧾💻
 </div>

 -----

+## Fun Facts ♻
+★ Did you know that green arrow first appeared in a comic in 1941?
+📧The first person to send an e-mail was Roy Tomlinson!

+---
 ## Currently do:
-* ⌨ || Improving my skills with HTMl, CSS and JavaScript.
+* ⌨ || Improving my typing.
-* 🎮 || Making Videogames
+* 🎮 || Contributing to open source

 ---
 ## I Work with: